doougui/quikdev/README.md

 ## :checkered_flag: Conclusion

 Now you have both the API and the Vue front-end up and running.
+Thanks for testing.